-Upon learning of this issue, we immediately began efforts to remediate the incident and commenced a prompt and thorough investigation.
+Upon learning of this issue, we contained the threat, notified law enforcement and immediately commenced a prompt and thorough investigation.
 As part of our investigation, we have been working very closely with external cybersecurity professionals experienced in handling these types of incidents.
-After an extensive forensic investigation and manual document review, we discovered on August 31, 2023, that the impacted email account that was accessed between April 27, 2023 and May 4, 2023 contained some of your personal information.
+Following a forensics investigation and complex manual review, we discovered on January 16, 2024, that the files removed from our network by the unauthorized actor on April 27, 2023 contain your personal information.